skafos/colab-example-models/ObjectDetection/README.md

  example:

  - [**People, Bikes, and Cars**](https://colab.research.google.com/github/skafos/colab-example-models/blob/master/ObjectDetection/people_bikes_cars.ipynb):
-  Trains a model to detect and classify objects in images as people, bikes, and cars.
+  Trains a model to detect and classify objects in images of people, bikes, and cars.
+ - [**Coffee, Pens, and Computers**](https://colab.research.google.com/github/skafos/colab-example-models/blob/master/ObjectDetection/coffee_pens_computers.ipynb): Trains a model to detect and classify objects in images of coffee mugs, pens and computer monitors.
+  - [**Couches, Chairs, Tables and Beds**](https://colab.research.google.com/github/skafos/colab-example-models/blob/master/ObjectDetection/couch_chair_table_bed.ipynb): Trains a model to detect and classify objects in images of couches, chairs, tables and beds.

 ## Tips and "Gotchas"
 -  **Training Data**: In order for an object detection model to identify a particular object, it must have seen